Tigers vs. Nationals Player Props Betting Odds

 |0

-- Javier Baez has collected 36 hits with six doubles, three home runs and eight walks.
-He has driven in 19 runs with three stolen bases.
+- Spencer Torkelson has collected 38 hits with 10 doubles, four home runs and 11 walks.
+He has driven in 20 runs with one stolen base.

 |Opponent